i2group/analyze/documentation/developer_essentials_example_dld.md

     5. In the Import window, click **General** &gt; **Existing Projects into Workspace**, and then click **Next**.
     6. Click **Browse** at the top of the window, and then select the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
     7. Click **Finish** to complete the import process.

-    8. Repeat the import process to import `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common`
+2. Repeat steps 1d to 1g to import `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common` into Eclipse.

-Next, all data acquisition projects that you create with Developer Essentials require a Java library that maps from platform-compatible XML to i2 Analyze items.
+Next, all data acquisition projects that you create with Developer Essentials require a Java library that maps from platform-compatible XML to Analysis Repository items.
 The library is specific to a particular i2 Analyze schema.
 You can generate the library by running a command against the schema in question.

 1. Open a command prompt, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
 2. Run the following command: